Recent studies have concluded that these two seemingly unrelated conditions might be linked.

 - loss of taste

-In one study, Candida levels were found to be much higher in people with psoriasis than in the control group.
-Researchers did not note a connection between psoriasis severity or treatment, or Candida amounts and incidence.
+In one 2012 study, Candida levels were found to be much higher in people with psoriasis than in people without it.
+Researchers didn’t note a connection between psoriasis severity or treatment, or Candida amounts and incidence.

-A later study published in the Journal of the American Academy of Dermatology also found an increase in thrush in people with psoriasis.
+A later study also found an increase in thrush in people with psoriasis.
 In this study, researchers did find a strong connection between psoriasis severity and the presence of Candida.

-Another study also confirmed the psoriasis-thrush relationship.
-In this study, the severity of psoriasis had no impact on the occurrence of Candida.
+Another study confirmed the psoriasis-thrush relationship.
+However, in this study, the severity of psoriasis had no impact on the occurrence of Candida.

 Invasive candidiasis usually requires hospitalization.